 Mentoring through Sports

-Mentoring through Sports (MTS) is a 12-week evidence based program that runs consecutively during the year in conjunction with the major sporting seasons.
+Mentoring through Sports (MTS) is a 12-week evidence-based program that runs consecutively during the year in conjunction with the major sporting seasons.
 The program captures the imagination of young boys, ages 10-18, as they participate in organized sports and provides an environment to teach positive character and value traits that will assist them in becoming positive and productive citizens.
-Sports currently used but not limited to are: baseball, basketball, boxing, fishing, and wrestling.

 The Harrisburg Police Athletic/Activities League experiences ongoing success!!